cockroachdb/docs/v22.2/node-shutdown.md

 </section>

 {{site.data.alerts.callout_success}}
 This guidance applies to manual deployments.
-If you have a Kubernetes deployment, terminating the `cockroach` process is handled through the Kubernetes pods.
-The `kubectl drain` command is used for routine cluster maintenance.
-For details on this command, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/).

-Also see our documentation for [cluster upgrades](upgrade-cockroachdb-kubernetes.html) and [cluster scaling](scale-cockroachdb-kubernetes.html) on Kubernetes.
+In a Kubernetes deployment or a {{ site.data.products.dedicated }} cluster, terminating the `cockroach` process is handled through Kubernetes.
+Refer to [Decommissioning and draining on Kubernetes](#decommissioning-and-draining-on-kubernetes) and [Decommissioning and draining on {{ site.data.products.dedicated }}](#decommissioning-and-draining-on-cockroachdb-dedicated).
 {{site.data.alerts.end}}

 <section class="filter-content" markdown="1" data-scope="decommission">